8 Dumpstate (State Information)

 Availability

-The dumpstate is the status information of IDM-relevant information in order to simplify the error analysis within an IDM application.
-The content of the dumpstate is divided into different sections that are variable and that are adapted to the error situation.
-In addition, the dumpstate is influenced by the errors that have previously occurred.
-For example an unsuccessful memory allocation leads to information concerning the memory usage by the IDM in the next dumpstate output.
-If no IDM objects or identifiers can be created, then the utilization of IDM objects and identifiers is dumped.
+The content of the dumpstate is divided into various sections, which are variable and adapted to the error situation.
+It is also influenced by previously occurring errors.
+For example, an unsuccessful memory allocation will result in the next dumpstate output displaying information regarding memory usage by the IDM.
+If no further IDM objects or identifiers could be created, the utilization of IDM objects and identifiers will be displayed.

-The dumpstate information is always encased between *** DUMP STATE BEGIN *** and *** DUMP STATE END *** and can have the following sections, which are described in detail in the paragraphs below:
+The dump state information is always enclosed between *** DUMP STATE BEGIN *** and *** DUMP STATE END *** and can contain the following sections, which are described in detail in the following subsections:

-In order to keep the output to a minimum, this is usually displayed in a shortened form.
-Normally, a shortening of the IDM strings (in "…") to a maximum of 40 characters always occurs.
-Their entire length is attached in [ ].
-Byte size information is given in kilo, mega or gigabytes (k/m/g).
+To keep the output as small as possible, it is usually displayed in abbreviated form.
+IDM strings (enclosed in "…") are always truncated to a maximum of 40 characters.
+Their total length is appended in [ ].
+Byte sizes are abbreviated to kilobytes, megabytes, or gigabytes (k/m/g).

 Errorstack, Callstack, Events.

-The IDM library recognizes an error of its own and delivers a FATAL ERROR.
+The IDM library detects an internal error and reports a FATAL ERROR.

 All.

-All – in addition, the exception code (Microsoft Windows) or the signal number (Unix) is initially displayed.
+All of them, plus the exception code (Microsoft Windows) or the signal number (Unix) issued in advance.

 Important Note

-Due to the amount of complex information that is gathered by the dumpstate, crashes within the dumpstate functionality can happen and cannot be intercepted.
+Given the large amount of complex information gathered during dumpstate operation, a crash within the dumpstate functionality cannot be prevented or ruled out..

-The following contains a detailed description of the various sections that can be found in the dumpstate:
+The following is a detailed description of the individual sections that occur in the dump state.

 8.1 Process

-This area contains the process ID, the number of the thread in which the dumpstate is called as well as the thread number of the IDM main thread.
-If the dumpstate is not called from the IDM main thread, then the following message is displayed:
+This section contains the process ID, the number of the thread in which the dump state is called, and the thread number of the IDM main thread.
+If the dump state is not called in the IDM main thread, the following information is displayed first:

 ATTENTION: not in IDM main thread!

-When this happens extreme care should be taken.
-This indicates either an application error, an error in an external function or the improper use of the IDM.
-Please note that the callstack only contains the call list of the IDM main thread!
+Caution is advised, as this indicates an application error, a fault in an external function, or improper use of the IDM.
+It's important to note that the call stack only contains the call list of the IDM's main thread!

 PROCESS: